Cross-posted at The Western Right, Right Michigan, and Red Racing Horses. This post was last updated on August 27, 2016.

 Republican Michigander Congressional District Profiles (Sidebar at right)

-District 1 (Upper Peninsula, Northern Lower Peninsula) Likely Republican.
+District 1 (Upper Peninsula, Northern Lower Peninsula) Lean Republican.

 District 2 (Ottowa, Muskegon) Safe Republican.

-Republican former state rep. Bill Huizinga won a close primary in 2010 to replace Pete Hoekstra, and was easily reelected in 2012.
+Republican former state rep. Bill Huizinga won a close primary in 2010 to replace Pete Hoekstra, and was easily reelected in 2012 and 2014.
 Since then he has generally voted a fairly conservative line.
 This remains the most Republican district in Michigan.
-Democrat Dean VanderStelt is running.
+The D candidate is Dennis Murphy.

 District 3 (Kent, Calhoun) Safe Republican.

 Republican state rep. Justin Amash won the primary to replace moderate Republican Vern Ehlers, in 2010.
-He won 60-37 in 2010 and 53-44 in 2012 over former state rep Steve Pestka.
 Amash is a libertarian in the mold of Rep. Ron Paul.
-He has made some enemies in Washington, and ticked off Right to Life and the NRA.
-He defeated moderate businessman Brian Ellis, who had significant self-funding, 57-43 in the primary.
-Democrat Bob Goodrich is running.
+He has made some enemies among the establishment in Washington.
+He defeated moderate businessman Brian Ellis, who had significant self-funding, 57-43 in the 2014 primary.
+The D candidate is Douglas Smith.

 District 4 (central Michigan) Safe Republican.